-Staff mobility is strongly supported by Subotica Tech as a form of professional development and knowledge transfer (teachers experiencing novel teaching methods during mobility are encouraged to transfer these into their own classrooms).
-In order to keep up with constantly changing technological and engineering trends, it is imperative for our professors and lecturers to engage in lifelong learning, experience engineering and applied science education in other educational systems and thus implement their experiences in their own classroom.
-Staff mobility is realized mainly based on academic contacts, however, the International Office offers support principally in financial matters and obtaining the necessary documentation and accommodation.
-The recognition of lecturer mobility is done by the Coordinators of the study programmes at Subotica Tech.
+Staff mobility is strongly supported as a form of professional development and knowledge transfer.
+To keep up with constantly changing technological and engineering trends, it is imperative for our teaching and administrative staff to engage in lifelong learning, experience engineering and applied science education in other educational systems, be proficient in digitalization of education, so that they implement their experiences in their own classroom.
+Staff mobility is realized mainly based on academic contacts, with the International Office offering support principally in organization and obtaining the necessary documentation and accommodation.
+The recognition of staff mobility is done by the Assistant Director of Education at Subotica Tech.
 Specific initiatives to increase the percentage of professors with an international background are being implemented.